andonimarz/Custom-keybinds-for-Openbox/README.md

 # Custom-keybinds-for-Openbox

-A custom config file with some new keybinds for window switching and snapping and a script that shows in a pop-up window all the available keybinds.
+A custom config file with some new keybinds for window switching and snapping.
+A script that shows in a pop-up window all the available keybinds.
 Just press ESC and it will disappear.

 ## Installation